RPMs partially downloaded

 Any thoughts? or issues in my logic?

-#10 Updated by mhrivnak about 4 years ago
+#10 Updated by mhrivnak over 5 years ago

 That all seems reasonable.
 I like the idea of validating it in the final location but with a different filename, and doing the atomic rename.